Standard Wrench Sizes and Socket Sizes in Order

 SAE to Metric Wrench and Socket Sizes in Conclusion

-In summary, whether you're working with Imperial Standard SAE or Metric tools, a imperial to metric wrench and socket sizes conversion chart can be your best friend when it comes to getting the right size every time.
+In summary, whether you're working with Imperial Standard SAE or Metric tools, a conversion chart can be your best friend when it comes to getting the right size every time.
 It saves you time, eliminates confusion, and ensures your project stays on track.
 Let me know if you know of a size matchup I missed and I'll add it to the Wrench Size Chart.

 Happy wrenching!